Argent wallet profile

 Last Updated: June 1, 2026

-Our MethodologyArgent is a smart contract wallet for Ethereum and Layer 2 networks like zkSync Era and Starknet — and its core differentiator is a seedless recovery model that sets it apart from MetaMask or Trust Wallet.
+Our MethodologyArgent is a smart contract wallet for Ethereum and Layer 2 networks, including zkSync Era and Starknet.
+Its main difference is seedless recovery.
 Instead of a seed phrase, Argent lets users configure guardians: trusted contacts, family members, or a hardware wallet like a Ledger.
 If access is lost, those guardians initiate recovery.
-Per Argent's official documentation, the built-in security delay means a full recovery takes roughly 48 hours — a deliberate friction that blocks attackers while still restoring genuine owners.
+Argent documentation states that recovery takes about 48 hours.
+The delay gives owners time to stop an unauthorized request.
 On Starknet, the gas economics are a genuine draw: per on-chain data, a typical swap costs well under $0.01.
 That is not a typo.

 Security Features